Biohacking Sleep: How to Improve Sleep Quality in 10 Steps

 What supplements do biohackers take?

-Biohackers often take supplements like melatonin for its sleep-inducing properties, magnesium for relaxation, and other products like Beta Glucan, that support overall health and restful sleep.
+Biohackers often take supplements like melatonin for its sleep-inducing properties, magnesium for relaxation, and other products like Beta Glucan, which support overall health and restful sleep.

 Still have questions?